Higgs Boson Decaying to Tau Leptons#

 Questions#

 Please refer to the corresponding Project 01 notebook for background questions related to this project.
-In this project, you are to focused on machine learning application(s).
+In this project, you are to focus on machine learning application(s).

 Question 01#

 Implement and train one of the neural networks (NN) described in [1].
 Be sure to set aside test data from the original data set which is not used in the training.
-You should implement a NN one that makes the training time manageable, like one of the shallow networks with hyperparameters shown in Table 1 of [1] or even a smaller network.
-Can you show the NN classification output (analogous to Figure 4)?
+First implement a shallow NN one that makes the training time manageable on a CPU, like one of the shallow networks with hyperparameters shown in Table 1 of [1] or even a smaller network.
+Next train a fully-connected deep neural network (DNN) using a GPU by increasing the number of hidden layers and neuron within the layers.
+The exact DNN setup is up to you, as long as it has meaningfully more trainable parameters than the shallow NN from the first part.
+Show the classification output for signal and background (analogous to Figure 4) for both networks, as well as the ROC curve and AUC metric.

 References#